2026-04-23 · PMP Prep

 1. Re-read the option you picked

-2. Ask: “What did I assume about PMI philosophy when I picked this?”
+2. Ask: what did I assume about PMI when I picked this?

 3. Compare your assumption to what PMI would want

-4. Write the gap down, your own per-option rationale
+4. Write the gap down in your own words

-Then every month, look at your list.
-Patterns emerge.
-If you picked “escalate” options 40% of the time when you were wrong, you have escalation bias.
-Now you know what to look for on the real exam.
+Every month, look at your list.
+Patterns will show up.
+If you picked escalate options 40% of the time when wrong, you have escalation bias.
+Now you know what to watch for on the exam.

 This is tedious.
 It takes weeks.
-It’s what the best-prepared candidates actually do.
+It is what the best-prepared candidates do.

-Some newer AI-native prep tools are built around this insight.
-Rather than giving you one generic rationale per question, they generate a different rationale for each wrong option you could pick, explaining the specific misconception that option represents.
-Pick “escalate to sponsor” and you see exactly why PMI considers that early.
-Pick “enforce the working agreement” and you see the rules-over-relationships trap.
-Pick “adjourn” and you see the avoidance pattern.
+Some newer prep tools are built around this insight.
+Instead of one generic rationale, they give a different rationale for each wrong option.
+Pick escalate to sponsor and you see exactly why PMI flags that as too early.
+Pick enforce the working agreement and you see the rules-over-relationships trap.
+Pick adjourn and you see the avoidance pattern.

-PassCoach.ai is being built around exactly this.
-Every PMP question has a per-option rationale plus a follow-up drill targeting your specific misconception.
-It’s in beta waitlist right now, the first 100 signups get lifetime access for $99 instead of $29/mo.
+PassCoach.ai is built around exactly this.
+Every PMP question has a per-option rationale plus a drill targeting your specific mistake.
+It is in beta waitlist now.
+The first 100 signups get lifetime access for $99 instead of $29/mo.

 Bottom line

-Study Hall isn’t bad.
-It’s just built on an assumption (one rationale is enough) that breaks down when you need to diagnose your specific gaps rather than memorize correct-answer shapes.
-Until your prep tool helps you close that, you have to be your own rationale writer.
+Study Hall has real value.
+The problem is one assumption: one rationale is enough.
+That breaks down when you need to find your specific gaps.
+Until your prep tool fixes this, you have to write your own rationales.

-And if you’re going to do that anyway, you might as well do it in a way that forces you to confront your own misconceptions, not memorize someone else’s summary.
+If you are going to do that anyway, do it in a way that forces you to face your own mistakes, not memorize someone else’s summary.

 Try questions with per-option rationales